Salary by region

 Earning potential for Network Engineers in the UK is relatively consistent, excluding salary offerings in the capital, which are higher to match the level of demand that the area sees.

-A Junior Network Engineer salary in the UK starts at an average of £35,000 and can reach between £38,700 and £42,700.
-A Senior Network Engineer salary in the UK has a midpoint of £46,500, which can increase depending on the location, experience and skills of the professional.
+A Junior Network Engineer salary in the UK starts at an average of £45,000 and can reach between £50,000 and £54,000.
+A Senior Network Engineer salary in the UK has the potential to earn up to £65,000, which can increase depending on the location, experience and skills of the professional.

 To increase earning potential, professionals should aim to complete a CCNO certification and should gain experience in an enterprise LAN/WAN environment.
 IT security and compliance experience are also valuable following the implementation of GDPR.

 To access further salary projections and key recruitment trends affecting your sector download the Robert Half Salary Guide.

 What is a competitive salary in 2020?

 At a time when 80% of CFOs feel the current talent dilemma poses a direct threat to business growth, an effective talent strategy couldn’t be more critical.
 The Robert Half salary guide provides unparalleled insights for business leaders to information their talent strategy in 2020.
 Explore the average starting salaries, skills and roles in demand, and popular perks and benefits being offered to secure skilled professionals.
 Download a copy of the Robert Half 2020 Salary Guide now.

 Find out the latest trends in talent management for your business, such as the rising demand for flexibility, purpose and culture so you can attract, hire quickly and keep staff happy.

 Benchmark average salaries using percentiles

 Check and compare your salary level, or the salary range you offer your employees for more than 270 jobs.
 Everything you need to inform your hiring budgets or negotiate a competitive salary is at your fingertips.